 If an item you have checked out is damaged or in need of repair, please let us know!

 Generally falling apart: If a book has loose or torn pages, detached binding, or other structural issues, do not try to repair the item yourself.
 We have a book repair

-Please DO NOT apply Scotch, invisible, packing, washi, or other tapes to the book– they don’t hold up to time or handling, and also make it harder for us to repair the item.
-We have pH-balanced glues, book and cloth tapes, and other specialized materials that are designed for book repair, and will give the item any needed TLC to get it back into circulation.
+Please please please DO NOT apply Scotch, invisible, packing, washi, double-sided, or other tapes to the book!
+They don’t hold up to time or handling, and also make it harder for us to repair the item.
+We have pH-balanced glues, book and cloth tapes, and other specialized materials that are designed for book repair, and we’ll give the item whatever repairs it needs to get it back into circulation.

 Water, liquid & food: If a book encounters water, other liquids, or food, wipe off the cover and blot as much liquid as possible from the affected pages with paper towels.
 Stand book upright and fan its pages to let it dry.
 Let us know what liquid the book was exposed to when you return it- we have ways to treat many stains and prevent mildew from growing.
 We especially need to know if blood gets on a book so we can disinfect it.

 Chewed books: For books that have been chewed by a pet or small human, please bring us pictures of the little cutie when you return the book.
 We absolutely want to see them!
 If the damage to the book is not extensive we may be able to fix it up, but if there are significant portions missing there’s not a lot we can do.